Code-Institute-Submissions/Milestone-2-project-3/README.md

 # Europa Legatum

-A window into historic Europe allowing the visitor of the website to see into a different side of vacations and trips abroad. *Europa Legatum* helps their user find alternate locations than would normally be suggested on the front page of alternate websites offering locations and cities that boast a large amount of activities and historically based entertainment.
-Featuring interactive pages for both Western and Eastern Europe as a basis, a contact form for planning and organising bespoke personalised trips and an inviting home page letting every visitor know exactly what they can hope to achieve from the *Europa Legatum* site.
+A window into historic Europe allowing the visitor of the website to see a different side of vacations and trips abroad. *Europa Legatum* helps their user find alternate locations than would normally be suggested on the front page of alternate websites offering locations and cities that boast a large number of activities and historically based entertainment.
+Featuring interactive pages for both Western and Eastern Europe as a basis, a contact form for planning and organizing bespoke personalized trips, and an inviting home page letting every visitor know exactly what they can hope to achieve from the *Europa Legatum* site.

 ---

 ## UX

 The *Europa Legatum* page is intended to create a sense of grandeur and possibility as soon as the landing page loads.
 Each page shows a large hero image to give the user a sense of the sort of locations they will be able to see should they follow through with their use of the site.
-The main focus of the site is on it's locations and as such the design choices and layout are chosen to create a stripped back site which allows visitors to focus on the presented content.
+The main focus of the site is on its locations and as such the design choices and layout are chosen to create a stripped-back site that allows visitors to focus on the presented content.

-* As a new user I want to be inspired upon loading the site and see exactly what the site can offer me as opposed to competitors and what sets it apart from other travel sites, through ethos, individuality and webpage design.
+* As a new user I want to be inspired upon loading the site and see exactly what the site can offer me as opposed to competitors and what sets it apart from other travel sites, through ethos, individuality, and webpage design.

 <img width="1276" alt="MS2 user story 1" src="https://user-images.githubusercontent.com/68287350/105715869-06076800-5f16-11eb-81d8-a89a9b0369cc.png">